Clothing

 From the earliest jesters to jongleurs and clowns, clothing has always been a significant part of the fool’s character.
 There are many parts of the modern jester or clown that had origins in historical fools.

 The clothing of the jester has impacted today’s entertainers and fools, passing on the tradition of brightly coloured clothing, humorous props and of course their wit.
 The role of the actor and entertainer can be seen in its roots in the Commedia dell’arte, a popular act for many European jester groups during the 16th and 18th centuries.
 These acts would involve colourful costumes and the use of elaborate masks to enhance their performances.
-Modern examples of this jester’s act can be seen in theatre and musicals to this day.
+Modern examples of this jester’s act can be seen in theatre, musicals or even at the carnival to this day.

 For many modern jesters and clowns, they still utilise motley clothing and fool’s caps to entertain crowds and get a laugh out of people, carrying on the traditions of the renaissance and Middle Ages.